liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 **Mitigation**

 - If there's no agents in the **Default** agent group, change the existing agent's group to **Default**.
-Any scan tasks that have been stuck should now move out of this state.
+Any scan tasks that were stuck should now move out of this state.

  :::image type="content" source="media/mm-scan-task-issue-3.png" alt-text="Scan task issue edit agents.":::